-The McKinney–Vento Homeless Education Assistance Act guarantees a free and appropriate public education for all children and youth experiencing homelessness.
+The McKinney–Vento Homeless Assistance Act guarantees a free and appropriate public education for all children and youth experiencing homelessness.
 B.E.C.
 42 U.S.C.
 11431 outlines procedures for deciding school placement, enrolling students, and determining responsibility.
 Federal and state laws make our responsibility clear.
 With the huge number of children experiencing homelessness currently attending Philadelphia public schools, we must provide proper educational support and services.

 McKinney-Vento Act Basics At-a-Glance: